The Open Door Clinic

 • Involving congregations, businesses, schools and civic clubs.

-• Renewing lives and restore hope for your neighbors in need.
+• Renewing lives and restoring hope for your neighbors in need.

 More than 100 volunteers have helped us make a difference in the community.
+Volunteers are scheduled only as frequently as they would like to be.
 Come join us in providing a health care alternative to those who have none.

 Thank you for showing interest in The Open Door Clinic Inc. There is a plethora of volunteer positions available and we are sure there is one here for you!
 Below are two applications.
 One application is for individuals who are licensed and applying for a licensed required position while the other application is for those seeking a position with no licensing required.